Why Does your Michigan Church need Insurance?

 - Pastor’s personal property.

-- Stained glass windows.
+- It has stained glass windows.

 Michigan Churches can purchase insurance plans that can help churches repair or replace property damaged or lost in a fire, theft, or wind storm.
 Usually, there will be two types of property protection coverage: market value and replacement cost.